priymavani/GIT_TASK/git_task_list_04.md

    ```bash
    git stash apply
    ```
+    ↦  apply the stash changes back to your local

 2. Drop the most recent stash after applying it:
    ```bash
    git stash drop
    ```
+     ↦ Once you have applied the stashed changes, you may want to remove the stash entry from your stash list then drop it .

 3. Alternatively, to apply a specific stash:
    ```bash
    git stash apply stash@{1}
    ```
+    ↦  apply the stash changes back to your local by git stash apply stash@{1} or git stash apply 1

 #### **Task 3: Stash Untracked Files**
 1. Stash changes, including untracked files:
    ```bash
    git stash -u
    ```
+    ↦ -u = includes untracked files in the stash.(files that have been created but not yet added to the Git index with git add)

 2. Apply stashed changes including untracked files:
    ```bash
    git stash apply
    ```
+    ↦

 ---